evolbioinfo/booster/README.md

-# booster: BOOtstrap Support by Transfer
+# booster: BOOtstrap Support by TransfER
 This tool is dedicated to compute bootstrap supports using transfer distance.

 # Help